Stars' top line dominant in 5-3 win over Avs in Game 1 - WHIZ News

 Radulov was behind the coverage and got in an odd-man rush with Seguin, whose hard shot ricocheted off Francouz.
 Radulov scored on the rebound for his fourth playoff goal.

+“They came out hard, no doubt.
+Toward the end of that Calgary series, it looked like they kind of came into their own and started playing better than what they showed in the round robin,” Landeskog said.

+“We made some bad decisions, some bad reads.
+I’ll give Dallas all the credit.
+They were engaged and ready to go to compete to win,” Bednar said.
+“We did some not smart things.
+Our brains were not turned on, and they weren’t engaged.”

-Anton Khudobin had 28 saves for Dallas, including a sliding save when have to come all the way across the net to stop a shot by Landeskog with about seven minutes left in the first period.
-That came about a minute after defenseman John Klingberg knocked a puck away to keep Colorado’s Ian Cole from being to take advantage of an open net after a rebound.
+Anton Khudobin had 28 saves for Dallas, including a sliding stop on a shot by Landeskog with about seven minutes left in the first period.
+That was only a minute after defenseman John Klingberg knocked a puck away to keep Colorado’s Ian Cole from being to take advantage of an open net after a rebound.

 Grubauer, who was 5-0-1 with a 1.49 goals against average and .937 save percentage coming in, allowed three goals on 10 shots.
 Francouz stopped 18 of 20 shots.